romnn/microgpusim/WIP.md

   - convert, match and plot statistics
   - record mem fetch latency in playground and box

+  - DONE: rename translated address to either DRAMAddress or PhysicalAddress
   - DONE: fix that cache index unwrapping design
   - DONE: playground stats (should match accelsim)
   - DONE: builder for mem access as well